hugke729/hugke729.github.io/publications/index.md

 ## Theses

-* [Propagation of an Ice Shelf Water Plume beneath Sea Ice in McMurdo Sound, Antarctica][mt] Master’s Thesis:
+* [Propagation of an Ice Shelf Water Plume beneath Sea Ice in McMurdo Sound, Antarctica][mt]
+Master’s Thesis

-* [On the Rate of Refreezing in a Bore Hole in an Ice Shelf][ht] Honours Dissertation:
+* [On the Rate of Refreezing in a Bore Hole in an Ice Shelf][ht]
+Honours Dissertation

 [oi]: http://orcid.org/0000-0001-5066-3310
 [rg]: https://www.researchgate.net/profile/Kenneth_Hughes2